 Transport vehicles are covered by separate terms under disability discrimination law.
 Accessibility regulations have also been introduced to improve the accessibility of buses and coaches and trains.
 A similar package for taxis is being developed.

-This also means that you have a right to information about transport - timetables for example - in a format that is accessible to you where it is reasonable for the transport provider to provide it in that format.
+This also means that you have a right to information about transport, for example timetables, in a format that is accessible to you where it is reasonable for the transport provider to give it in that format.